kimnluong/f1tenth_coursekit/_build/html/_sources/index.rst.txt

 Welcome to the official course kit documentation of `F1tenth <http://f1tenth.org/>`_.

 Here, you will find all the information needed to get your own f1tenth course running at your institution.
+This site only contains course materials.
+Information on how to build the cars and get started can be found `here <http://f1tenth.org/>`_.

 This is not a public documentation as it contains solutions to the labs.